Sawmill Mountain Hike via Mt Pinos (Six Pack of Peaks)

 Reaching the Trailhead

 Hiking Sawmill Mountain meant a three-hour drive to reach the trailhead.
 I love driving because I find it therapeutic and always use the time to focus on my healing, so I was pumped for this adventure.
-I left San Diego at 9:30 AM and arrived at the Chula Vista Trailhead at 12:50 PM.
+I left San Diego at 9:30 AM, arriving at the Chula Vista Trailhead by 12:50 PM.

 Trail Conditions and What to Expect on the Hike